 As always, we welcome feedback from our community!
 If you have any comments, concerns, or ideas, or are interested in joining the board, please contact us at .

-It is with a heavy heart that the Cedar Way PTO Board voted to cancel this year's Mountlake Terrace 5K Fun Run & Walk.
+It is with a heavy heart that the Cedar Way PTO Board voted to cancel the 2020 Mountlake Terrace 5K Fun Run & Walk.
 For those of you who had committed to sponsoring or volunteering with the race this year, we appreciate your help and hope to have your support again next year!

 This race is a success largely because of the generous sponsors, most of which are small businesses in our community.
 We encourage you to support them during this difficult time!

-Start thinking about 2021- we hope to come back next year stronger than ever!
+Start thinking about 2021- we hope to come back this year stronger than ever!